 No products in this collection

 Our handmade bow ties are cut, sewn, packaged and shipped out of our workshop in Fort Mill, South Carolina.
 The Hanauer family is closely involved in every step of the process and father and son team Randy and Randall Hanauer hand-select the silk, cotton, linen, and wool fabrics for each collection of bow ties.
-English wool and Italian silk can be found in many of our bow tie collections.
+English wool and Italian silk from renowned international mills can be found in many of our bow tie collections.

 Handmade Bow Ties

 We have a talented group of artists and creators in our Fort Mill workshop who hand make-to-order each bow tie.
 Once an order is placed, we begin on the cutting table where the bow tie fabric is cut on a bias to give the famous R. Hanauer stretch.
 Although the bias cut yields less product from each yard of fabric, it makes our bow ties much more flexible and durable for many years of tying and wear.
 Once the fabric is cut, it is passed to one of our talented seamstresses to be artfully sewn (including a bias-cut lining to preserve shape over time).
 After our seamstress individually sews each bow tie they are ready to be placed in our signature black box.
 Next step?
 The handmade bow tie is shipped out to you for years of gentlemanly enjoyment.